Checkio-Game-Missions/checkio-empire-spheroid-bullet/info/additional.md

 **Rank2:**

-Your code should be shorter than 150 characters.
+Your code should be shorter than 250 characters.

 **Rank3:**

-Your code should be shorter than 120 characters.
+Your code should be shorter than 150 characters.